Kiuwan logo

 3. Regularly Review Access Permissions: Access needs can evolve as roles change or projects progress.
 Regular reviews of access permissions ensure that they remain appropriate and that any unnecessary permissions are revoked promptly.

-4. Employ Multi-Factor Authentication (MFA): MFA enhances security by requiring multiple forms of verification to access sensitive systems.
+4. Employ Multi-Factor Authentication (MFA): MFA enhances security by requiring multiple verification forms to access sensitive systems.
 It significantly reduces the risk of unauthorized access resulting from compromised credentials.

 5. Monitor and Audit Access Logs: Monitor and audit access logs to detect unauthorized attempts or suspicious activities.
 This ongoing vigilance helps quickly identify and address potential security breaches.